aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 [^4]: That said, the app is free and open source so anyone (hint, hint, maybe me?), can help make it better.
 And that’s just one reason why free and open source rocks.

+[^5]: It looks like the free beta period is over.
+I noticed that my connection wasn’t working and, when I logged in, I got a prompt to refill my account with credit (which I did).
+AzireVPN’s prices are entirely reasonable and their service is solid.
+I’m connected via Wireguard over Sweden as I write this in an airport lounge in Paris.

-[^5]: Before you download and run any script, you should really [download the script](https://www.azirevpn.com/dl/azirevpn-wg.sh) and check out what it does first.
+[^6]: Before you download and run any script, you should really [download the script](https://www.azirevpn.com/dl/azirevpn-wg.sh) and check out what it does first.
 That script also downloads [a list of locations](https://api.azirevpn.com/v1/locations), so you might want to make sure that what’s in that file is kosher too before running it.